node-red-contrib-homie-home-assistant-discovery 1.0.8

 • Homie lifecycle and optional v5 attributes become diagnostic entities.

-The node is conservative.
-It will not guess climate, cover, lock, vacuum, alarm panels or other complex Home Assistant domains from generic Homie metadata alone.
+The mapper is conservative.
+It will not invent climate, cover, lock, vacuum, alarm panels or other complex Home Assistant domains from generic Homie metadata alone.
 Use overrides when you know the real device semantics.

 Start without overrides.
-Add them only when Home Assistant needs better names, stable historical IDs, a different platform for one property or advanced MQTT discovery fields.
+Add them only when Home Assistant needs clearer names, stable historical IDs, a different platform for one property or additional MQTT discovery fields.

 {